rdzhao/MagicView/README.md

 Import and export icons are from https://icons8.com.

-Black curor-clicked icon is from https://www.shareicon.net, which is integrated in face, edge and vertex selection icon.
+Black cursor-clicked icon is from https://www.shareicon.net, which is integrated in face, edge and vertex selection icon.